Triplkrypl/avr-net-enc28j60/README.md

 // lower value is RAM free
 #define TCP_MAX_CONNECTIONS 2

-// you have to define you cpu frequency because of delay.h library
+// you have to define your cpu frequency because of delay.h library
 #define F_CPU 16000000UL

 // include icmp.c if you want your AVR to response PING